oscar-lima/pybullet_ros/README.md

 This project is in a medium stage and presents with the following features:

-- body velocity control - subscription to cmd_vel topic and apply desired speed to the robot (without noise)
+- body velocity control - Subscription to cmd_vel topic and apply desired speed to the robot (without noise)
-- joint control: Position, velocity and effort control for all revolute joints on the robot
+- joint control: Joint Position, velocity and effort control for all revolute joints on the robot
-- sensors: Robot base odometry, joint odometry (joint position, velocity and effort sensors), laser scanner
+- sensors: Odometry, joint states (joint position, velocity and effort feedback), laser scanner, RGB camera image
-- sensor: Camera image

 Missing: